 To add value to Cochlear in this role you'll be able to demonstrate the following skills and experience in your application and at interview:

-- Master’s degree in Audiology and/or a minimum 3 years Hearing Health industry experience (Audiologist or Hearing Aid Dispenser).
+- Masters degree in Audiology and minimum 3 years Hearing Health industry experience.
 Cochlear implant technology experience a plus.

 - Prior clinical experience with hearing aids and/or hearing implant technology.